awesome-patent-mining/BiGRU-HAN-GCN/README.md

 ![](./images/f1.png)

 # Data
 TFH-2020 (Chen et al. 2020) is selected as the empirical study to demonstrate the method.
 This is an annotated corpus of 1010 patent abstracts pertaining to *thin film head* technology in hard-disk.
 To describe the elements of the inventions and working mechanisms with structured information, a well-crafted information schema is used for patent annotation containing 17 types of entities and 15 types of semantic relations.

 # Codes
-The source codes are in the current main directory. `network-BiGRU-HAN-GCN.py` contains the whole neural network's defination.
+The source codes are in the current main directory.
+    ```
+    BiGRU-HAN-GCN
+    ├── ...
+    ├── demo
+    └── code
+    	├── tf_metrics
+        └── model                           # model codes
+        	├── __init__.py
+        	└── inits.py
+        	└── layers.py                   # GCN layer
+        	└── metrics.py                  # evaluation with Pre/Rec/F1
+        	└── models.py                   # base model
+        	└── network_BiGRU-HAN-GCN.py    # BiGRU-HAN-GCN model
+        └── utils
+            ├── __init__.py
+            ├── initial.py
+            ├── plot_pr.py                  # plot evaluation curve
+            ├── preprocessData.py           # pre-proprocess Data
+            ├── preprocessData.py           # generate Data for training
+            └── utils.py                    # basic utilities
+    ```

 # Requirements
 - Python (>=2.7)